BirdeeHub/ode/README.md

 infer types where possible

 Immutable should be reference counted
-Mutable should be borrow-checked if possible?
+Mutable should be borrow-checked, if lifetime is required it goes before the ` (mutability operator) which is always at the beginning of the type, or name if type is inferred.

 rust result/options and multiple returns